Dale Derkatch

-Dale Derkatch (born October 17, 1964) is a Canadian retired professional ice hockey centre.
-He is currently an amateur scout for the Regina Pats of the Western Hockey League (WHL).
+Dale Derkatch (born October 17, 1964) is a Canadian former professional ice hockey centre.
+In 2024, he was appointed Assistant General Manager by the Regina Pats of the Western Hockey League (WHL).

 Playing career

 Derkatch played junior hockey for the Regina Pats of the Western Hockey League, during which he was drafted by the Edmonton Oilers in the 1983 NHL Entry Draft, 140th overall in the 7th round.
-Derkatch never signed with the Oilers however and instead he spent his entire professional career in Europe.
-He began his professional career in 1984 in Serie A in Italy, playing for HC Bolzano and HC Asiago before spending three seasons in Finland's SM-liiga for Ilves.
+Derkatch never signed with the Oilers, however, and instead he spent his entire professional career in Europe.
+He began his professional career in 1984 in Serie A in Italy, playing for HC Bolzano winning the 1985 Italian Ice Hockey Championship, then HC Asiago before spending three seasons in Finland's SM-liiga for Ilves.